Admission is Always Free

 The Renwick Gallery is located near the White House and presents craft and decorative art from the Museum’s collection.

 The Renwick Gallery is located steps from the White House in the heart of historic federal Washington.The Renwick Gallery is a twenty-five minute walk from the Smithsonian American Art Museum, which shares its space with the National Portrait Gallery.

 The closest Metro stations are Farragut West (Blue, Orange, and Silver lines) and Farragut North (Red line).
 Barrier-free ramp access is available at the 17th Street entrance.

 There is limited on-street parking at meters; several paid parking garages are available in the neighborhood.

-No, tickets are not required to visit the Smithsonian American Art Museum or its Renwick Gallery.
+No, tickets are not required to visit the Renwick Gallery of the Smithsonian American Art Museum.